stebix/woodnet/readme.md

 In the model block, we configure our core deep learning model.
 In general, we can set all user-facing parameters in the initializer (i.e. `__init__` method) of the model class here.
 Additionally, model ahead-of-time (AOT) and just-in-time (JIT) compilation flags can be set here in the optional `compile` subconfiguration.
 For more information on AOT and JIT-functionality via `torch.compile` please consider the [PyTorch docs](https://pytorch.org/tutorials/intermediate/torch_compile_tutorial.html).
+> [!CAUTION]
+> The very useful compilation functionality is currently sadly not
+> supported under Windows.
+This is caused by the underlying `triton` compiler backend.
+See e.g. in the [GitHub issue](https://github.com/pytorch/pytorch/issues/122094).
+> A fix/upgrade might however be released soon 🤞
+Back to specifying our deep learning model.
 A typical model block may look like this:
 ```yaml
 model: